On the factorization of three-dimensional terminal flops: Preliminaries

 \begin{lem} Let $X\dashrightarrow X'$ be an Atiyah flop.
 Let $C\subset X$ be the flopping curve and $C'\subset X'$ be the flopped curve.
 Let $H$ be a divisor on $X$.
-Then the following holds. \begin{enumerate}[(1)] \item Assume that $H$ intersects $C$ transversally at $m$ points, then $\mul_{C'} H_{X'}=m$. \item Assume that $H.C=m$, then $H_{X'}.C'=-m$. \end{enumerate} \end{lem} \begin{proof} Let $\phi:Y=Bl_CX\rightarrow X$ and $\phi':Y=Bl_{C'}X'\rightarrow X'$ be the common resolution and let $E=exc(\phi)=exc(\phi')$.
+Then the following holds. \begin{enumerate}[(1)] \item Assume that $H$ intersects $C$ transversally at $m$ points, then $\mmul_{C'} H_{X'}=m$. \item Assume that $H.C=m$, then $H_{X'}.C'=-m$. \end{enumerate} \end{lem} \begin{proof} Let $\phi:Y=Bl_CX\rightarrow X$ and $\phi':Y=Bl_{C'}X'\rightarrow X'$ be the common resolution and let $E=exc(\phi)=exc(\phi')$.
 Then $H_Y$ intersects $E$ transversally at $m$ curves $l_1$, ..., $l_m$, such that $l_i$ maps bijectively to $C'$.
-Hence $\mul_{C'} H_{X'}=m$.
+Hence $\mmul_{C'} H_{X'}=m$.
 Now we prove (2).
 First assume that $m>0$ and $H$ intersects $C$ transversally at $m$ points.
 Let $l$ be a curve on $Y$ which maps bijectively to $C'$.
 Then we have In general we can write $H=A-B$ where $A$ and $B$ are ample divisors such that $B$ and some multiple of $A$ intersects $C$ transversally.
 One can easily see that $H$ has the desired property. \end{proof} We have the following observation for the underlying space of simple smooth flops. \begin{lem} Assume that $(P\in W)$ is a germ of Gorenstein terminal threefold.
 Then there exists a simple smooth flop over $W$ if and only if $W$ is not $\Q$-factorial and there are exactly one exceptional divisor which has discrepancy one over $P$. \end{lem} \begin{proof} Assume that $X\rightarrow W$ is a flopping contraction such that $X$ is smooth and $exc(X/W)$ is irreducible.
 Then there is only one exceptional divisor $E$ over $W$ with $a(E,X)=1$, namely the divisor obtained by blowing-up the flopping curve on $X$.
 Conversely, if $X\rightarrow W$ is a flopping contraction with $n$ flopping curves for $n>1$, then blowing-up those curves produces $n$ different exceptional divisors which have discrepancy one over $W$.
 Likewise, if $X\rightarrow W$ is a flopping contraction such that $X$ has a Gorenstein singular point $P$.
 Then there exists an exceptional divisor $F$ over $P$ such that $a(F,X)=a(F,W)=1$ (cf. \cite{c}).
-Since blowing-up a flopping curve always induces an exceptional divisor with discrepancy one, there are at least two discrepancy one exceptional divisors over $W$. \end{proof}
+Since blowing-up a flopping curve always induces an exceptional divisor with discrepancy one, there are at least two discrepancy one exceptional divisors over $W$. \end{proof} \begin{rk} Given a flop $X\dashrightarrow X'$ over $W$ such that $X$ as well as $X'$ are $\Q$-factorial.
+Then $W$ has exactly two $\Q$-factorizations, namely $X$ and $X'$.
+Indeed, if $X_1\rightarrow W$ is a small contraction such that $X_1$ is $\Q$-factorial.
+Let $A_{X_1}$ be an ample divisor on $X_1$.
+Then either $A_X$ or $A_{X'}$ is ample because of the condition $\rho(X/W)=1$.
+Thus $X_1$ is either isomorphic to $X$ or $X'$. \end{rk}